The expansion $\star$ mod $\bar{o}(\hbar^4)$ and computer-assisted proof schemes in the Kontsevich deformation quantization: Weighted graphs

 A Kontsevich graph $\Gamma \in G_{m,n}$ is uniquely determined by the numbers~$n$ and~$m$ together with the list of ordered pairs of targets for the internal vertices.
 For reasons which will become clear immediately below, we now consider a Kontsevich graph $\Gamma$ together with a {\em sign} $s \in \{0, \pm 1\}$, denoted by concatenation of the symbols: $s\Gamma$.

 \begin{implement}[encoding] The format to store a signed graph $s\Gamma$ with $\Gamma \in G_{m,n}$ is the integer number $m>0$, the integer $n \geqslant 0$, the sign $s$, followed by the (possibly empty, when $n=0$) list of $n$~ordered pairs of targets for edges issued from the internal vertices $m$,\ $\ldots$,\ $m+n-1$, respectively.
-The full format is then ($m$,\ $n$, $s$; list of ordered pairs). \end{implement}
+The full format is then ($m$,\ $n$, $s$; list of ordered pairs); in plain text we also write \verb"m n s <list of ordered pairs>".
+In the software, the class \texttt{KontsevichGraph} represents these signed Kontsevich graphs. \end{implement}